YouHaveTrouble/minecraft-optimization/README.md

 `InventoryMoveItemEvent` doesn't fire unless there is a plugin actively listening to that event.
 This means that you only should set this to true if you have such plugin(s) and don't care about them not being able to act on this event. **Do not set to true if you want to use plugins that listen to this event, e.g. protection plugins!**

 #### mob-spawner-tick-rate
 This option lets you configure how often spawners should be ticked.
-Higher values mean less lag if you have a lot of spawners, but spawners will spawn mobs less often if you increase this.
+Higher values mean less lag if you have a lot of spawners, but mobs will spawn less often if you increase this.

 #### optimize-explosions
 Setting this to `true` replaces the vanilla explosion algorithm with a faster one, at a cost of slight inaccuracy when calculating explosion damage.
 This is usually not noticeable.